Meet the Founder

 Elixir of Youth

-The problem for me began when I wanted a facial toner that was more than just an astringent and started looking for one with rejuvenating benefits as well.
-The products I found were either over formulated or made from extracts with little or no active constituents.
-Determined to find a solution, I immersed myself in the history of herbal medicine and set out on a journey back to ancients.
+The challenge for me began when I sought a facial toner that offered more than just astringent properties—I wanted one with rejuvenating benefits as well.
+The products I found were either over-formulated or made from extracts with little to no active constituents.
+Determined to find a solution, I immersed myself in the history of herbal medicine and embarked on a journey back to the ancients.

-In my research, I came across a 14th-century beauty elixir made with rosemary and renowned for restoring the youth and beauty of the aging Queen of Hungary.
-My search for the legendary queen led to the perfumers of Montpellier who had fabricated the tale to market their products at the court of Louis XIV.
-Intrigued by the mysterious elixir's origin, I began to dig deeper.
-What I found was astonishing.
+During my research, I discovered a 14th-century beauty elixir made with Rosemary, renowned for restoring the youth of the Queen of Hungary.
+As I searched the historical record, I discovered that the queen was actually a creation of Montpellier perfumers, who first introduced this beauty preparation at the court of Louis XIV.
+Intrigued by the elixir's mysterious origins, I delved deeper, and what I uncovered was truly astonishing.

 Ancient Beauty Secret

-Rosemary has been used in beauty preparations for over 4,000 years.
-It was first used by the ancient Egyptians to make a beauty elixir known for its power to transform the old to young, remove all signs of age and beautify the skin.
-The recipe was such a closely guarded secret it was unknown in the West until a Latin manuscript on the virtues of herbal wine emerged in the late 13th century.
+Rosemary has been a key ingredient in beauty preparations for over 4,000 years.
+The ancient Egyptians were the first to use it in a beauty elixir renowned for its ability to transform the old to young, erase all signs of age, and beautify the skin.
+This closely guarded recipe remained unknown in the West until a Latin manuscript on the virtues of herbal wine emerged in the late 13th century.

-Written by Arnaldo Villanova, the Liber de Vinis introduced the West to the ancient elixir of youth, a recipe attributed to Dioscorides, the father of herbal medicine who learned the secret in Cairo in the 1st century AD.
-The manuscript circulated across Europe and by the 17th century, became legendary as Queen of Hungary Water—an elixir of youth and beauty whose popularity lasted hundreds of years.
+Written by Arnaldo Villanova, the Liber de Vinis introduced the ancient elixir of youth to the West—a recipe attributed to Dioscorides, the father of herbal medicine, who is believed to have learned the secret in Cairo in the 1st century AD.
+The manuscript circulated across Europe for centuries, and by the 17th century, the recipe had become legendary as Queen of Hungary Water, a preparation whose popularity endured for generations.

 Lisa McCormick, Founder of Wild Mary | Wild Mary Rosemary Beauty Elixir | Wild Mary Logo | Liber de Vinis, Rore de Marino | Rosemary